 Housing Courts have a primary seat and a circuit.
 At their primary seat, they tend to hear cases on a Thursday.
 For instance, the primary seat of the Central Division is Worcester, so Worcester court day is a Thursday.
 But the Central Division also travels to Marlborough (among other places) and hearing day in Marlborough is Friday.
 Always file your case at the primary seat of your court, but pay attention to where your case will be heard and on which weekday.

-Housing Court also offers a service called mediation.
-The morning of your case, when you and your tenant appear in court, you have the option to sit with a professional mediator to discuss your situation.
+Housing Court offers a service called mediation.
+Before COVID-19, this would take place the morning of your case, when you and your tenant appear in court.
+Now, it takes place at a mandatory Tier 1 "status hearing."
+At mediation, you will have the option to sit with a housing specialist to discuss your situation.

 You should always choose to do mediation.
 Mediation has a bad reputation in some circles, but here's the truth: